-This includes traditional plants as well as bush tucker/ native plants.
-BCC staff initiate projects for the FBBGSA volunteers to complete each month and range from planting, weeding, potting up, cultivating, composting etc. Volunteers work in small groups to complete the tasks and learn by doing as well as education offered by the BCC staff.
+This includes traditional plants as well as bush tucker and native plants.
+BCC staff initiate projects for the FBBGSA volunteers to complete each month and range from planting, weeding, potting up, cultivating, composting etc. Volunteers work in small groups to complete the tasks directed by BCC gardens staff.

 - Seed and seedling planting out including potting mediums, fertilising etc

 - Monthly review of growth and impact of pH, sun/ shade conditions and management of local wildlife on the produce – scrub turkeys, cockatoos, “visitors”

 - Preventative strategies to minimize pests and diseases

 - Watering and fertilising options and

 - Team work and value of connecting with like minded people.